Eleanor Cole Levinson

 Yoga has been my lifeline through a major career change, the birth and care of two children, and the inevitable aches and pains of aging.
 In May 2011 I completed Ti Harmony's "Go Deep" teacher training and since then have taught over a thousand hours of classes.
 I continue to practice yoga at home, and enjoy taking classes with and learning from some phenomenal teachers in this area.

-In June 2017 I completed my Nia White Belt training with Kate Finlayson at The Joy of Movement studio in Pittsboro NC and I haven't stopped dancing since!
+In the summer of 2018 I completed both my Nia Blue Belt (second level) training with Winalee Zeeb and my Moving to Heal certification with Jule Aguirre, both at The Joy of Movement studio in Pittsboro NC.
+I am thrilled to be integrating Nia principles into my movement classes!
 Nia is a healing and mindful movement practice that pairs dance, martial arts, yoga, and other healing movement modalities with high-quality music for a group fitness experience that is safe, conditioning, and FUN for all levels.
 I have found it to be an absolutely incredible combination of ALL of the healing arts that fascinate me: group fitness instruction, cutting-edge physical therapy, Eastern health philosophy, and dancing for health and JOY.
 At the end of a Nia class I always feel better: refreshed and relaxed, peaceful and yet full of energy.
 I can dance two classes a day and have ZERO pain, while I feel myself building strength, endurance, lung capacity, and yes, even creativity and pleasure.
 It is such a joy for me and I am thrilled to share the experience with others.
-In May of 2018 I plan to get my Blue Belt, so the learning deepens and continues!